carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 2. CBOW trains several times faster than Skip-gram and has slightly better accuracy for more frequent words

 ## Recap
 Artificial neural networks are powerful machine learning models that can learn to map input data containing features to a predicted label or continuous value.
-In addition, neural networks learn to encode the input data as hierarchical features during training.
+In addition, neural networks learn to encode the input data as hierarchical features of the text during training.
 The Word2Vec model exploits this capability, and trains the model on a word prediction task in order to generate features of words which are conducive to the prediction task at hand.

 In the next episode, we'll train a Word2Vec model using both training methods and empirically evaluate the performance of each.
 We'll also see how training Word2Vec models from scratch (rather than using a pretrained model) can be beneficial in some circumstances.